glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 The object relational mapper

-django is still new to me, but I reckon, if I can work out how the ORM works, I can get a good chunk of django sorted. if I can just work out how the engine works.
+It allows us to interact with our data as objects in Python.

+Now here's where I could start teaching you how the ORM works based on abstract thoughts

+But I'm going to go a different way

 ---
 background-image: url("images/thinkpad.jpg")